ajillingworth/ajillingworth.github.io/_posts/2020-01-21-Getting-an-ASUS-X99-A-to-Accept-an-i7-6800K.md

 The BIOS chip is just an EEPROM chip and can't a Raspberry Pi program EEPROM chips?
 Why - yes it can!

-Here's an article on the process: [https://tomvanveen.eu/flashing-bios-chip-raspberry-pi/]
+Here's a blog post on the process: <https://tomvanveen.eu/flashing-bios-chip-raspberry-pi/>

 So I found the BIOS chip and tried to remove it from the motherboard (without the proper tool - obviously).